ishank-juneja/linux-post-installation-scripts/README.md

-# linux-post-installation-scripts
+# Post Installation Setup Scripts

-Post installation script to setup work environment on a new system
+Post installation scripts to set up work environment on a new computer system.